Camden pollen forecast - today, tomorrow and the week ahead

 Is pollen high in Camden right now?

-On 25 June 2026, overall pollen levels in Camden are low.
-Cypress is the main contributor to airborne pollen, while grass remain at lower levels
+On 16 July 2026, overall pollen levels in Camden are low.
+Grass is the main contributor to airborne pollen

 Will pollen levels change in Camden tomorrow?

-On 26 June 2026, pollen conditions in Camden will be different from today, with grass at low levels
+On 17 July 2026, pollen conditions in Camden will be similar to today with no significant pollen expected.

 Is pollen expected to decrease in Camden this week?